 31 per cent of American respondents consider Qatar as US enemy: online poll

-How do the people in the United States perceive the diplomatic strife between Saudi Arabia-led allies and Qatar?
+How did the people in the United States perceive the diplomatic strife between Saudi Arabia-led allies and Qatar when it all started? read the below.

 A new survey, commissioned by Jeddah-based English language daily Arab News and conducted by online poll firm YouGov, sought to answer that question.